ucphhpc/jupyter_service/README.rst

     make init

 Once this is complete, the stack is then ready to be launched.
-By default the non-SSL version is configured to publish the JupyterHub service on port 8080.
+By default the non-SSL version is configured to publish the JupyterHub service on port 8080 that is configured with an **insecure default password ``dummy`` that should not be used in a production environment**.

 An alternative to this is to setup the ``docker-compose.yml`` and ``hub/jupyterhub/jupyterhub_config.py`` files yourself before launching the stack.